sdhfgfhgf/michaelzhang.github.io/README.md

 ---

-➕ 4-bit Adder/Subtractor in Verilog – APSC 262 Digital Logic Lab
+➕ 4-bit Adder/Subtractor in Verilog – APSC 262 Digital Logic Lab Project

 Designed and implemented a 4-bit signed binary calculator in Verilog, capable of performing addition and subtraction using modular design principles (half adders, full adders, and ripple-carry logic).
 - 🧮 Components: